 After the hearing, you will receive a written decision from the ALJ.
 If the decision is in your favor, the CWA or New Jersey FamilyCare will be required to correct their decision and provide you with the appropriate Medicaid benefits.
 If you receive an unfavorable decision at a fair hearing in New Jersey, you still have options to pursue.
 One possibility is to request a reconsideration of the fair hearing decision if you can present new evidence or show that a mistake was made.
 To do this, you must submit a written request within 45 days of receiving the unfavorable decision, outlining the reasons for your request and providing any relevant supporting documentation.

 Another option is to seek judicial review by filing an appeal with the New Jersey Superior Court, Appellate Division.
 This process involves presenting your case to a judge who will review the fairness and legality of the administrative decision.
 You typically have 45 days from the date of the final agency decision to file an appeal.
 Keep in mind that a knowledgeable attorney can provide guidance and representation throughout these processes, helping you navigate your options and advocate for the Medicaid benefits you need.

 Navigating the Medicaid appeals process can be difficult, but you don’t have to do it alone.
-An experienced New Jersey elder law attorney can guide you through the process, providing valuable advice and representation to help you secure the benefits you deserve. contact us at the Chamberlain Law Firm today via our contact page or by calling us at (201) 249-6716 and let us help you on your journey to a successful Medicaid appeal.
+Our expert New Jersey elder law attorneys can guide you through the MLTSS application, from start to finish.
+Contact us at the Chamberlain Law Firm today for a consultation and let us help you on your journey to a successful Medicaid appeal.